alexdmoss/k8s-sandbox/docs/IAP.md

       gcloud beta compute backend-services update ${BACKEND_SERVICE_NAME} --global --iap=enabled,oauth2-client-id=${IAP_CLIENT_ID},oauth2-client-secret=${IAP_SECRET}`

-Interestingly, when doing it this way I got a warning that HTTP-80 would remain open.
-It seems that the auto-redirect-to-443 magic is tied to doing it through the console.
-I have as-yet been unable to figure out how this works.

 With that done, I've now blocked my app.
 Awesome!
 But I should probably add some access back in.
 There is a role  _roles/iap.httpsResourceAccessor_ in IAM for using IAP, which is just wonderful, as we can do things like this:

       gcloud projects add-iam-policy-binding PROJECT_ID --member user:${USER_EMAIL_ADDRESS} --role roles/iap.httpsResourceAccessor